emilieschario/jaffle_shop/README.md

    your target schema.
 Note that a typical dbt project **does not require this step** since dbt assumes your raw data is already in your warehouse.

+> Note: You'll likely use [sources](https://docs.getdbt.com/docs/using-sources#section-defining-sources) in your `schema.yml` files because dbt assumes data is already loaded into your warehouse

 ```cmd
 rem see a full breakdown of how dbt is creating tables in bigquery based on the csv files in the data directory
 > dbt seed --show